 The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
-Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
-The allowance for loan losses is evaluated on a regular basis and is maintained at a level which, in management's judgment, is adequate to absorb credit losses inherent in the loan portfolio.
-The amount of the allowance is based on management's evaluation of the collectibility of the loans, trends in historical loss experience and specific delinquent loans, and economic conditions.
+Loan losses are charged against the allowance when management believes the uncollectability of a loan balance is confirmed.
+The allowance for loan losses is evaluated annually and is maintained at a level which, in management's judgment, is adequate to absorb credit losses inherent in the loan portfolio.
+The amount of the allowance is based on management's evaluation of the collectability of the loans, trends in historical loss experience and specific delinquent loans, and economic conditions.